 By opening the door to these spontaneous posts, you’ll maximize the chances for your site to be referenced in the best way on search engines, but also to take the pulse of your service, your catalog, to always improve.

-• Contests: By offering the possibility to win one of your objects or services on the occasion of a contest on the networks, for example, the users will, in fact, talk about you and your products in order to win.
+- Contests: By offering the possibility to win one of your objects or services on the occasion of a contest on the networks, for example, the users will, in fact, talk about you and your products in order to win.

-• Challenges: Very popular on TikTok, by creating a challenge related to your brand, you can encourage users to create free content to promote your brand.
+- Challenges: Very popular on TikTok, by creating a challenge related to your brand, you can encourage users to create free content to promote your brand.

-Negative comments: a lever to improve your site
+Negative comments: A lever to improve your site

-To obtain UGC, a brand must deploy a solid digital strategy (contests, ads on social media networks, etc.) to encourage its buyers to be active.
+To obtain UGC, a brand must deploy a solid digital strategy (contests, ads on social media platforms, etc.) to encourage its buyers to be active.
 In addition, the brand has to set up some kind of quality control to make sure that the UGC produced by the users respect its editorial line.

 Criticism is, of course, quite easy in this day and age, but the interest for brands and merchants is going to be to learn to question themselves while gaining humility.
 Your service won’t be perfect every day: it’s up to you to deal with bad comments and negative opinions from consumers, if they’re based on real arguments (obviously).

-This coat is big,” “I would have liked to have a 24 hour delivery,” “the customer-service response time is too long”...
-All these comments will help you to correct these anomalies in your organization.
+“This coat is big,” “I would have liked to have had 24-hour delivery,” “the customer-service response time is too long”...
+All these comments are going to help you to correct these anomalies in your organization.
 It’s then up to you to find the right answers to convince your prospects to have faith in your brand and your product!

-3 examples of inspiring UGC strategies
+3 Examples of inspiring UGC strategies

-As a form of content marketing, UGC has the power to transform a brand’s presence on social platforms and beyond.
-Whether you’re looking for Instagram post ideas, YouTube inspiration, website content, etc., check out these great content marketing examples with campaigns that make the most of UGC!
+As a form of content marketing, UGC has the power to transform a brand’s presence on social media platforms and beyond.
+Whether you’re looking for Instagram post ideas, YouTube inspiration, website content, etc., check out these great content marketing examples with brands' campaigns that make the most of UGC!

 Coca-Cola